mirlindm/MasterThesis-Mirlind-2021/README.md

 - In simpler words, it aims to check whether the development teams were actually doing Scrum, and if yes, to what extent they were doing so.

 ## How 🤔?
-- With a set of defined Scrum Rules (check thesis to see these rules) applied over the development data traces of certain open-source projects (more information over the projects can be found in the thesis file), I have conducted a study analysis to check the compliance of these development teams towards the defined Scrum framework as per [Scrum Guide](https://scrumguides.org/index.html).
+- With a set of defined Scrum Rules (check thesis to see these rules) applied over the development data traces of certain open-source projects (more information over the projects can be found in the thesis file), I have conducted a study analysis to check the compliance of these development teams towards the Scrum framework as defined by the [Scrum Guide](https://www.scrum.org/resources/scrum-guide).

 ## This GitHub repository contains the analysis part of this thesis.